microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 1. Create a migration project
 - Select '+' next to 'New Migration Project'
 - Enter the following information
-- Project name: ora19cToPg11
+- Project name: ora12cToPg11
 - Source server type: select 'Oracle' from the dropdown list
 - Target server type: select 'Azure Database for PostgreSQL'
 - Click on 'Create and Run Activity' button
 - It opens up 6 step configuration

-2. Add Source Details
+2. Add Source Details:
 - Enter the following Oracle 12c HR database details
-- Source Server name: Enter the Instructor provided Oracle Server IP address.
+- Source Server name: Identify the internal IP address of the Oracle VM from the portal and enter, For Example '10.0.0.4'.
 - Server port: Enter the default port number 1521.
-- Oracle SID: Enter 'nonpdb'
+- Oracle SID: Enter 'oradb01'
 - User Name: Enter 'system'
 - Password: Enter 'oracleA1'
 - Click on Save button.
 <img src="./images/ata-pg-dms-add-source.PNG" alt="Enter source oracle database access details" width="800">

-3. Provide Driver Install Detail
+3. Provide Driver Install Detail:
 - Download the driver file from <a href="https://aka.ms/OracleDriverDownloads"> Oracle site</a>
 - Access the storage account in the resource group
 - Create a file share and upload the driver file
-- Get the path, user and password from the connection info as shown in the picture.
+- Get the path, user and password from the connection info by copying it to a notepad.
 <img src="./images/ata-dms-FileShare_OracleDriver.png" alt="Access File Share and get the connection details" hight="700">

 - Enter the following location details to access the driver file
 - OCI driver path: Get the path from the connect info and add "instantclient-basiclite-windows.x64-12.2.0.1.0.zip" at the end.
-- For Example: \\ora122pgtestsa.file.core.windows.net\oracle-driver\instantclient-basiclite-windows.x64-12.2.0.1.0.zip
+- For Example: \\sampleoracledbsa.file.core.windows.net\oracle-driver\instantclient-basiclite-windows.x64-12.2.0.1.0.zip
 - User Name: Get the details from Connect Info
 - Password: Get the details from the connect Info.
 Grab only the text inside the quotes.
 - Click on Save button

-4. Add Target Info
+4. Add Target Info:
 - Enter the following info:
 - Target Server Name: Get the name from PostgreSQL Overview
 - Database: keep the default value